-IfM Education and Consultancy Services Limited (IfM ECS), the dissemination arm of the IfM, offers the executive education programmes delivered by Cambridge academics and associates.
+IfM Education and Consultancy Services Limited (IfM ECS), the dissemination arm of the IfM, offers executive and professional development programmes delivered by Cambridge academics and associates.

 An active research programme so that delegates get access to the latest thinking from the University of Cambridge in a wide range of manufacturing management areas.

 An unrivalled understanding of manufacturing industry, the change it is undergoing and the challenges it faces.